Abhishekmamidi123/ABSA-Codemix/README.md

 #### Aspect Identification:
 - Till now, we applied CRF and SVM methods for identifying Aspects in a sentence.
 - CRF: We have used nearly 65 features(considering window length of 5) and achieved an accuracy of 44.73%.
 - SVM: We represented each word in the form of a vector and trained these vectors.
-We achieved an accuracy of ____%.

 ## Contributors:
 [M R Abhishek](https://github.com/Abhishekmamidi123) and [K Vagdevi](https://github.com/vagdevik)